plasmabit/timethings/README.md

 - [ ] Ignore files in specified folders
 - [ ] Ingore files with specified frontmatter keys (and their values)
+- [ ] Pick a timezone for all things globally
+- [ ] Pick a timezone for clock and frontmatter seperately